 - contacting your ward councillors

-- asking your CIO to add you to their email list for updates on news and events
+Ask your CIO to add you to their email list for news and events updates.